 How long would it take you to make a hat if I gave you a pile of straw?
 Even more so If I said there was a tree over there, go make a hat.
 If you could, would it look anywhere near as good as the world-famous Panama hat?
 I think not.
 I sure couldn’t.
 This ancient skill was recognized in 2012 as a UNESCO Intangible Cultural Heritage Artform.

 There are no degrees or courses online available.
 The knowledge is passed down from on generation weaver to the next.
+The true Panama hat origin comes from Montecristi.
 The few master Weavers that are still alive are so far off the beaten track in the coastal jungle that we only take the most adventurous and mobile clients to visit them, on a private shore excursion tour.
-Our main tours stick to the hat makers workshops in Montecristi and Manta.
+Our main tours stick to the hat makers workshops in the town centre of Montecristi and Manta. it is well worth visiting one of these shops, as we wrote about in our article Best of Manta 2020.

 Why so expensive?